-Hormone status: Breast cancers that depend on estrogen or progesterone to grow are called hormone-positive tumors.
+Hormone status: Breast cancers that depend on estrogen or progesterone to grow are called hormone receptor-positive tumors.
 These cancers can be treated with hormone-therapy drugs and often have a better prognosis than other tumors, according to the American Cancer Society.
 A majority of breast cancers are hormone-receptor positive.

 HER2 status: HER2-positive breast cancers overproduce the HER/neu protein, which can speed tumor growth.
 Those who test positive receive certain targeted medications that can block those signals.